Scheduling Games with Machine-Dependent Priority Lists: Equilibrium Existence and Computation

-\begin{theorem} If $m \le 2$, then an NE exists and can be calculated efficiently. \end{theorem} \begin{proof} For a single machine, the priority list defines the only feasible schedule, which is clearly an NE.
-For $m=2$, assume w.l.o.g., that $c_1=1$ and $c_2=c \ge 1$.
-Consider the following algorithm, which initially assigns all the jobs on the fast machine.
+\begin{theorem} If $m=2$, then an NE exists and can be calculated efficiently. \end{theorem} \begin{proof} Assume w.l.o.g. that $s_1=1$ and $s_2=s \le 1$.
+Consider Algorithm~\ref{NE2machines}, which initially assigns all the jobs on the fast machine.
 Then, the jobs are considered according to their order in $\pi_2$, and every job gets an opportunity to migrate to $M_2$.

-Denote by $s_1$ the schedule after the first step of the algorithm (where all the jobs are on $M_1$), and let $s$ denote the schedule after the algorithm terminates.
-We show that $s$ is an NE.
+Let us denote by $\widehat{\sigma}$ the schedule after the first step of the algorithm (where all the jobs are on $M_1$), and let $\sigma$ denote the schedule after the algorithm terminates.
+The following two claims show that after the termination of the algorithm, no job has a unilateral deviation that improves its cost, i.e., $\sigma$ is an NE.

-\begin{claim} No job for which $s_i=1$ has a beneficial migration. \end{claim} \begin{proof} Assume by contradiction that job $i$ is assigned on $M_1$ and has a beneficial migration.
+\begin{claim} No job for which $\sigma_i=M_1$ has a beneficial migration. \end{claim} \begin{proof} Assume by contradiction that job $i$ is assigned on $M_1$ and has a beneficial migration.
 Assume that $\pi_2(i)=k$.
 Job $i$ was offered to perform a migration in the $k$-th iteration of step 2 of the algorithm, but chose to remain on $M_1$.
 The only migrations that took place after the $k$-th iteration are from $M_1$ to $M_2$.
 Thus, if migrating is beneficial for $i$ after the algorithm completes, it should have been beneficial also during the algorithm, contradicting its choice to remain on $M_1$. \end{proof}

-\begin{claim} No job for which $s_i=2$ has a beneficial migration. \end{claim} \begin{proof} Assume by contradiction that the claim is false and let $i$ be the first job on $M_2$ (first with respect to $\pi_2$) that may benefit from returning to $M_1$.
-Let $s_1$ denote the schedule before job $i$ migrates to $M_2$ - during the second step of the algorithm.
-Recall that $\cost_i(s)$ is the completion time of job $i$ on $M_2$, and $\cost_i(s_1)$ is its completion time on $M_1$ before its migration.
+\begin{claim} No job for which $\sigma_i=M_2$ has a beneficial migration. \end{claim} \begin{proof} Assume by contradiction that the claim is false and let $i$ be the first job on $M_2$ (first with respect to $\pi_2$) that may benefit from returning to $M_1$.
+Recall that, $\widehat{\sigma}$ denotes the schedule before job $i$ migrates to $M_2$ - during the second step of the algorithm.
+Recall that $C_i(\sigma)$ is the completion time of job $i$ on $M_2$, and $C_i(\widehat{\sigma})$ is its completion time on $M_1$ before its migration.